ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

  *  @note This function does nothing when configured in master mode.
  *
  *  @param obj     The I2C object
- *  @param address The address to be set - 7bit or 10bit
+ *  @param address The address to be set - 7 bit or 10 bit */
- */
 void i2c_slave_address(i2c_t *obj, uint16_t address);